DYUTIMAN03/ECG_HeartVision/README.md

 3. Building and fine-tuning the VGG16 model
 4. Training and Validation
 5. Model Evaluation and Metrics
+6. Integrate backend with frontend using flask.
+7. run app.py

 ## 🖼️ Sample Results